rinaaro/git-r-101/README.md

 First git project for the DM course

 ## Section added on GitHub
-I am testing te github editor.
+I am testing the github editor.